 There are some books I love for their subtlety, for their quiet tenderness that makes you want almost to whisper the precious words as you read to your kids.
 BEFORE MORNING, written by Joyce Sidman and illustrated by Caldecott Medalist Beth Krommes, is one of those books.

-BEFORE MORNING tells the story of of a young girl who wishes for just a little bit more time for her family to be together.
-She hopes for a snow day so her mother, a pilot, will be grounded and forced to stay home.
-Through Krommes enchanting scratch board illustrations, we see what happens as the child sleeps and her deepest desires are fulfilled as a blanket of snow falls outside her window.
+BEFORE MORNING tells the story of a young girl who wishes for just a little bit more time for her family to be together.
+The book takes place during winter, and the girl hopes for a snow day so her mother, a pilot, will be grounded and forced to stay home.
+Through Krommes enchanting scratchboard illustrations, we see what happens as the child sleeps and her deepest desires are fulfilled as a blanket of snow falls outside her window.